animo/minor-blockchain-2020/docs/week-4/security-and-saving-gas.md

 }
 ```

-It has come up a lot that the code of a smart contract cannot change (remember immutablity).
+It has come up a lot that the code of a smart contract cannot change (remember immutability).
 It _is_ possible however for smart contract to contain functions that, when called, change certain information within the contract.

 An example for this is the owner of a contract.
 If you want to change the owner, you do not want to make and deploy a new smart contract.
 Instead you can create a function that can change who the owner is.